Cart 0

 And then our parent company went public…

 At first, this was great news.
 More resources meant more possibilities.
-We were able to experiment with some concepts we had previously cut, and it put our mind at ease knowing that we had a little more runway to develop and polish the game.
+We were able to experiment with some concepts we had previously cut, and it put our mind at ease knowing that we had a little more runway to build the game we really wanted.

 But it also increased the pressure to deliver BIG.
-We had to pivot the project, increase its scope, and expand the team.
-Pigeon Simulator went from a silly meme game to a very ambitious endeavor!
+We we directed to pivot the project to something with a bigger scope and expand the team.
+Pigeon Simulator went from a silly “meme game” by a small team to an incredibly ambitious endeavor by over a dozen people!

 “Shut down the studio… tomorrow.”